mrizwanashiq/mrizwanashiq/README.md

 ## How I work

 I am a big fan of Agile and Scrum methodologies.
 I believe in the power of teamwork and collaboration.
-I am a big fan of pair programming and code reviews.
-I believe in the power of automation and CI/CD.
-I am a big fan of TDD and BDD.
-I believe in the power of documentation and knowledge sharing.
-I am a big fan of clean code and clean architecture.
-I believe in the power of learning and teaching.
+I advocate for pair programming and value code reviews.
+Automation and CI/CD are crucial aspects of my workflow.
+Additionally, I am enthusiastic about TDD and BDD practices.
+I emphasize the importance of documentation and knowledge sharing.
+I am committed to maintaining clean code and following clean architecture principles.
+Lastly, I am passionate about both learning and teaching.